corp-gp/enum_machine/README.md

-# Enum machine
+# Enum Machine

-Enum machine is a library for defining enums and setting state machines for attributes in ActiveRecord models and plain Ruby classes.
+`Enum Machine` is a library for defining enums and setting state machines for attributes in ActiveRecord models and plain Ruby classes.

 You can visualize transitions map with [enum_machine-contrib](https://github.com/corp-gp/enum_machine-contrib)